From Digital Transformation to Digital Optimisation via SharePoint

 Automated Processes

 Automation can streamline workflows and improve efficiency.
 However, if a process forces users to hop between disconnected systems, it can lead to problems and cause errors and delays.
-Digital optimisation can help to eliminate these disconnects by connecting all the systems involved in a workflow.
+Process digitalisation can help to eliminate these disconnects by connecting all the systems involved in a workflow.
 This allows the automation software to run seamlessly from start to finish, improving efficiency and productivity.

 Universal Reporting